ialbert/plac/doc/plac_core.rst

   cases of interest to me are covered by plac_ and I did not feel the need to increase the learning curve by adding direct support for ``nargs``.

-- plac_ does support subparsers, but you must read the `advanced usage document`_ to see how it works.
+- plac_ does support subparsers, but you must read the section :ref:`Implementing subcommands` to see how it works.

 - plac_ does not support actions directly.
 This also looks like a feature too advanced for the goals of plac_.
 Notice however